 How We Are Helping?

-UNCDF is also supporting the Government’s efforts to release poverty through a progressive decentralization progress aimed at strengthening local service and promoting economic development.
-Overall the initiative aims to put municipalities at the core of the Government’s response to poverty reduction, while also significantly improving access to basic social services.
-The current Appui aux Communes Rurales et aux Initiatives Intercommunautaires (ACRIC) project aims to promote good governance practices in local public affairs, to increase civic consciousness and expand access to basic services, and to push the local economic development agenda through local institutions.
+Through its Appui aux Communes Rurales et aux Initiatives Intercommunautaires (ACRIC) project, UNCDF, in partnership with UNDP, is also supporting the Government’s efforts to release poverty through a progressive decentralization process aimed at strengthening local service and promoting economic development.
+Overall the initiative aims to put municipalities at the core of the Government’s response to poverty reduction, while also significantly improving access to basic social services and local income generation.

 In addition, the Local Cross-Border Initiative (LOBI) programme, which, by nature, covers several countries in the region, aims at strengthening cross-border governance in the West Africa region through the definition of regional and national strategies and the promotion of pilot cross-border local development processes.